Conrad Challenge 2026 Pete Conrad Scholar

 Team

-The lead CAD designer and head of Mechanics, Brandon is responsible for the 3D models.
+Designs the spherical motor CAD and mechanical architecture.
 He has extensive experience leading world-class competitive robotics teams.